-An impairment test on intangible oil & gas assets is performed whenever events and circumstances arising during the development or production phase indicate that the carrying value of a development or production asset may exceed its recoverable amount.
-The cash generating unit applied for impairment test purposes is generally the field, except that a number of field interests may be grouped as a single cash generating unit where the cash flows of each field are interdependent.
+An impairment test on intangible oil & gas assets is performed whenever events and circumstances arising during the exploration and evaluation phase indicate that the carrying value of the asset may exceed its recoverable amount.
+The cash generating unit applied for impairment test purposes is generally the field, except that a number of field interests may be grouped as a single cash generating unit where the cash flows are interdependent.